greenhousecode/create-meh-app/README.md

 _Recommended: Add `export GITLAB_PERSONAL_ACCESS_TOKEN=<token>` to your `~/.bash_profile` (and/or `~/.zshrc`) so you can use `yarn download-env` and `yarn upload-env` without configuration._

-## What it does
+## Functionality

 ### `yarn upload-env`

-Converts any local `/.env.<stage>` files to secrets, and applies them remotely through `kubectl`.
-Also restarts any pods to pick up new secrets.
+Converts any local `.env.<stage>` files to secrets, and applies them remotely through `kubectl`.
+Add the `--restart` flag to restart any web pods afterwards (to pick up your new secrets).

 _(requires `GITLAB_PERSONAL_ACCESS_TOKEN` as environment variable)_

 ### `yarn download-env`

-Converts any remote project secrets to local dotenv files, and stores them as `/.env.<stage>`.
+Converts any remote project secrets to local dotenv files, and stores them as `.env.<stage>`.
+Add the `--overwrite` flag to overwrite any pre-existing `.env.<stage>` files.

 _(requires `GITLAB_PERSONAL_ACCESS_TOKEN` as environment variable, and does not overwrite pre-existing dotenv files)_